Deferred Disposition - in Person, Electronically, or by Mail

 - Juvenile cases (must appear in person with a parent or guardian)

 Submit Request for Deferred Disposition in Person, Electronically, or by Mail

 Please note: it is imperative to contact the Court prior to submitting your request to make sure you are eligible.
-To request a deferred disposition, you can appear in person at the court, submit your application request electronically through this form, or mail the below documentation to the court:
+To request a deferred disposition, you can appear in person at the court, submit your application request electronically through this form, set it up online by accessing the payment website at www.covcourt.com or mail the below documentation to the court:

 - A copy of Driver’s License or Identification Card